 As gestational diabetes can affect both the mother and baby and so doctors and midwives usually screen for gestational diabetes in a routine manner.
 Generally you should screen for this particular diabetes during the 24-28 weeks of pregnancy.
 You may need to go for another confirmation test when the screening is positive.
-That is why every pregnant woman should be familiar with the concept of gestational diabetes test.

 When a pregnant woman is below 25 years of age and her body mass is less than 27, doctors call the woman to be at low risk.
 Women of this type and with no family history of diabetes usually do not require gestational diabetes test.

 Random blood test is the most common test of any type diabetes.
 Usually a basic screening is done to see if the readings are high enough for a further test.
-This is how the process continues towards gestational diabetes test.

 Two Major Tests

 There are some different tests used as gestational diabetes tests.
 One common test is called “Non-Challenge Blood Glucose Test.”
-Doctors usually recommend this gestational diabetes test at the first prenatal visit.
+Doctors usually recommend this gestational diabetes testing at the first prenatal visit.
 This is an inexpensive and patient-friendly test.

 During the 24-28 weeks of pregnancy the “Screening Glucose Challenge Test” is required.
-This gestational diabetes test is practically a version of Oral Glucose Tolerance Test.
+This gestational diabetes testing is practically a version of Oral Glucose Tolerance Test.
 As a preparation of the test, the woman has to drink a solution with 50 grams of glucose and then blood glucose is measured after an hour.

 The “Oral Glucose Tolerance Test” requires a preparation from the earlier night.